After 1,000 swings from 5 different players, we think the best USA bat for 2020 is Easton’s ADV drop 11.

 See our full Easton USABat Ghost X Review

-Aside from the Mizuno Ghost, the Easton Ghost X has the largest barrel in the USABat space for 2018—and considering the bat’s balance, such a barrel size is a remarkable feat.
+It does have to go for it a big barrel.
+The Easton Ghost X has the most giant barrel in the USABat space for 2018—and considering the bat’s balance, such a barrel size is a remarkable feat.

 Want the full Review?